furkanakkurt1335/furkanakkurt1335.github.io/puzzles/_posts/2023-06-09-turkish-crosswords.md

 - Creativity
     - Questions like "Bir ilimiz" (One of our cities) are not creative and lack beauty.
+    - Using the same question again and again is not creative also.
+It gets boring and turns into memorization.
 - No leaving of trailing blocks (blocks that are left alone in a row or column, see below)

 <div class="row">